Package Handlers

 What Are Handlers?

 A handler is a Python class that observes packages as they are fetched by ivpm update (or ivpm clone) and performs processing work.
-Handlers are how IVPM turns a collection of fetched files into a working development environment – creating virtual environments, generating configuration files, and aggregating metadata.
+Handlers are how IVPM turns a collection of fetched files into a working development environment – each handler builds a unified view of one facet of the project: a virtual environment, a Node.js environment, an environment-variable file, an agent skills directory, a FuseSoC library map, or a set of loaded modules.

 Every handler participates in up to two phases of the update pipeline: